fl1d/w0ex.github.io/_pages/guide_en.md

 Registration into this program must be at least six months after enrollment in the master or doctoral program.
 Students who wish to register into this program must complete certain prior education before enrollment.
 If students start from the doctoral program, the enrollment examination and mid-term examination can be conducted at the same time.

-* **Selection method**
+* **Selection Method**

 The selection test (enrollment exam) will be judged based on the student’s motivation, research plan from master to doctoral course, and an essay on the relationship with the super smart society.
 Details and dates of the examination will be announced when available.

 In order to pass the exam, the following conditions must be met before the start of study at this program.

-1. At least one credit must be acquired or expected to be acquired from the [Cyber / Physical Off-Campus Project Course Group](/doc/Guide_SSS.pdf) specified or offered by the program.
+1. At least one credit must be acquired or expected to be acquired from the Cyber / Physical Off-Campus Project Course Group(Please refer to Table 1 and 6-1 in Study [Guide](/doc/Guide_SSS.pdf)) specified or offered by the program.
 The off-campus project credit can be obtained by taking the aforementioned internship subjects.
 If the acquisition of credits cannot be confirmed by the time of the exam, the student can substitute with a project completion certificate from the organization where the off-campus project (internship) is conducted.
 2. Participation in the [Interdisciplinary Matching Workshop](http://www.sss.e.titech.ac.jp/event-sss-matching-ws-20191108/) organized by the program.

 ### ２．Mid-term Examination